thomasdarimont/terraform-provider-keycloak/docs/resources/realm.md

 - `password_policy` - (Optional) The password policy for users within the realm.

+### Authentication Flow Bindings

+The following authentication flow bindings can be configured.
+Note that the authentication flows need to exist when configuring the authentication flows via the realm resource.
+Use the `keycloak_authentication_bindings` resource for more flexibility.

 The arguments below can be used to configure authentication flow bindings:

 - `browser_flow` - (Optional) The desired flow for browser authentication.
 Defaults to `browser`.